AbdullahMRiad/clean-tansik-v2/README.en.md

 ---

-## 💡 Have a suggestion?
+## 💡 Have a suggestion or want to report a problem?

 You can:

 * Raise an [Issue on GitHub](https://github.com/AbdullahMRiad/clean-tansik/issues/new)
 * Or contact me on Telegram: [@AbdullahMRiad](https://t.me/AbdullahMRiad)
-* The code is open source and contributions via Pull Requests are welcome
+* Or contribute via Pull Requests

 ---